- Coaching & Mentoring

 Fees for coaching are variable based on a variety of factors, including:

-In general, coaching for mid-level executives is comparable to the investment you make for top-flight legal counsel.
-Many coaches charge an hourly fee, and we will do so, as well, if corporate policy or other considerations dictate it.
+In general, coaching for mid-level executives is comparable to the investment you make for quality legal counsel.
+Many coaches charge an hourly fee, and we will do so as well if corporate policy or other considerations dictate it.

 Our preference, however, is to set a negotiated flat fee for the term of the coaching engagement.
 This way you know the total cost of your coaching up front, before we begin.
 For this fee you are entitled to our services as often as necessary to achieve your coaching goals, including phone and email contacts between sessions.